rust-lang/book/src/ch15-01-box.md

 would take to store the largest of its variants.

-Contrast this to what happens when the Rust compiler looks at a recursive type like the `List<T>` in Listing 15-2.
+Contrast this to what happens when the Rust compiler looks at a recursive type like `List<T>` in Listing 15-2.
 The compiler tries to figure out how much memory is needed to store value of `List<T>`, and starts by looking at the `Cons` variant.
 The `Cons` variant holds a value of type `T` and a value of type `List<T>`, so it can use however much the size of `T` is plus the size of